 If there’s not enough to keep them entertained then is there even any point dragging yourself there in the first place?

 Mace Playce puts on undeniably fantastic entertainment – at no extra cost.
-Even the appalling spelling of their name, which makes my skin itch like a…cat with fleas, is not enough to deter me from crowning them winner in this category.
+Even the appalling spelling of their name, which makes my skin itch, is not enough to deter me from crowning them winner in this category.

 Obviously, despite not really wanting to frequent soft play frequently, it happens more often that we’d ideally choose.
 Therefore, it needs to be cheap.